AMA-VIP/HR-Data/README.md

 ## DATA VISUALIZATION
 Key insights were visualized using Power BI library
-- Total Number of Employee
+- Total Number of Employee: I checked out for the total number of employee using a card chart (Q/A chart was also able to achieve that too, but I observed that filters can not be implemented using the the Q/A chart)
-- Total Number of Attrition
+- Total Number of Attrition: I also looked out for the number of persons that have left the organization using Card chart
-- Total Number of Current Emloyee
+- Total Number of Current Emloyee: I looked out for the total number of current employee using card chart
-- Attrition Rate
+- Attrition Rate: Attrition rate was also necessary to be checked to determine is heathy or not and also to determine turnoever
-- Average Age
+- Average Age: This was determine to know the average age of employees and a Card chart was used for visualization
 - Attrition Count by Department
 - Attrition Count by Educational Field
 - Attrition Count by Gender